Skip to main content

 To benefit from everything Cyscale has and will have to offer, two policies should be attached:

-• SecurityAudit - This is an AWS-managed policy granting read access to most AWS services.
+• SecurityAudit - This is an AWS-managed policy that grants read access to most AWS services.
 You can read more about it in the AWS documentation and in the AWS console.

-• Custom Policy - An additional custom policy granting permissions for certain actions/services that are not covered by the Security Audit policy such as ListTagsForResource for EFS and List* actions for S3.
+• Custom Policy - An additional custom policy that grants permissions for certain actions/services that are not covered by the Security Audit policy such as ListTagsForResource for EFS and List* actions for S3.

 Data Access